London 2012 Olympic and Paralympic Games

 Dancers take the stage at the Olympic Park

 Wanstead High School dancers took to the stage at the Olympic Park during the Paralympics after being selected by LOCOG to perform in front of hundreds of spectators.
 Our contemporary, break and street dancers performed to a packed audience and wowed the crowds on a sunny September day.
 The students shared the bill with ‘X Factor’ winner Joe McElderry, ‘4 Wheel City’ from New York and other local schools.
 A fantastic experience for all involved.

 Young people celebrate launch of London 2012 Olympic Truce programme

 Wanstead High School students were very excited to hear that a film in which they had featured, celebrating the Olympic Truce, had been shown at the United Nations in New York.
 A group of year ten students researched the history of the Olympic Truce before being invited to take part in a workshop which was filmed to create a learning resource to be shared via Get Set goes global, part of the official London 2012 education programme.

 In addition to the reward of knowing that their film had been part of the London 2012 team’s presentation at the United Nations the students also enjoyed attending the Peace One Day concert which is part of the London 2012 Festival and featured Razorlight, Eliza Doolittle and short films made by young people as part of the Film Nation Shorts project.

-The London 2012 Olympic Truce programme offers young people the chance to learn about the Olympic Truce and to take part in sporting and cultural activities which help promote the themes of the Olympic Truce in their schools and communities.
+The London 2012 Olympic Truce programme offered young people the chance to learn about the Olympic Truce and to take part in sporting and cultural activities which helped promote the themes of the Olympic Truce in their schools and communities.